qyqyq/GGM_replications/README.md

-# Replications of various methods of Gaussian Graphical Model (GGM) in R
+# Replications of methods for Gaussian Graphical Model (GGM) in R